 Vibe, 715 Hup Guan Street, Kandal Village, 7.30am-4.30pm Mon, 7.30am-8pm Tue-Sun, 069 937 900, www.vibecafeasia.com

-While once upon a time this was one of the best cafés in Siem Reap, these days they are often disappointing.
+While once upon a time this was one of the best cafes in Siem Reap, these days it is often disappointing.
 And, let’s face it, it’s an increasingly competitive market.
 The coffee is okay, the juices are good, and the cocktails (while on the weak side) are okay, however, the food is inconsistent.
 A burger can be terrific one week but so-so the next.

 So why am I including this café amongst such fantastic sipping spots?
 This the only decent café near Pub Street and if it’s your first time in Siem Reap you will want to to hang out here at some stage for some people-watching.
 If you don’t have high expectations when it comes to food and are happy to take a risk, you’ll probably be satisfied.
 If you want good food and drinks, then walk two blocks to New Leaf, above.